 The bill would allow an agreement for an initial operating term of up to 50 years from the completion of construction [of the public transportation facility], or the commencement of the collection of user fees, whichever was later.
-The bill would permit agreements longer than 50 years if the department determined that a longer term was necessary for the economic feasibility of the public-private agreement.
+The bill would permit agreements longer than 50 years if a longer term was required for the economic feasibility of the public-private agreement as determined by the department and approved by the commission.

-The bill would require that the agreement provide that the ownership of a public transportation facility within this state be vested in the department or an instrumentality of government and that title to the public transportation facility not be encumbered.
+The bill would require that the agreement provide that the ownership of a public transportation facility within this state be vested in the department or a public entity created under Michigan law and that title to the public transportation facility not be encumbered.